andreasmhallberg/andreasmhallberg.github.io/documents.md

 ## Other documents

 These documents are subject to continuous tinkering.
 The latest version can always be found here.
-Please report any errors in these documents and they will be corrected as soon as possible.
+Please report any errors in these documents and they will be corrected ASAP.

 {% for docpost in site.posts | reversed %}
 {% if docpost.document %}